-In late 2011, I was walking through rainforest in the hills above Chiang Dao in northern Thailand with about a hundred twelve-year-old children and a handful of teachers.
+In late 2011, I was hiking through rainforest in the hills above Chiang Dao in northern Thailand with a hundred or so twelve-year-old children, five or six other teachers and a Thai guide.
 The forest was quiet, apart from the whooping and chattering of kids happy to be away with their friends for a few days.
 The guide had told us that there were still a few wild tigers in this region.
-But the kids weren’t going to see any wildlife, making the amount of noise they were.
+But the kids weren’t going to see any wildlife at all, with the amount of noise they were making.

-Arriving at the school three years earlier, I’d been impressed by the splendid atrium in the arts building, four stories high and hung with twenty-foot banners created by students, depicting polar bears huddled on shrinking ice-floes, sweating penguins and other victims of global warming and the melting ice-caps.
-Global warming was everywhere in the science and humanities curricula and in the service and action programmes.
+Arriving at the school four years earlier, I’d been impressed by the splendid atrium in the arts building, four stories high and hung with twenty-foot banners created by students, depicting polar bears huddled on shrinking ice-floes, sweating penguins and other victims of global warming and the melting ice-caps.
+Global warming was everywhere in the Science and Humanities curricula as well as the Service & Action programmes.

 There were no takers.
-No scientist or geographer wanted to debate me on climate change, even though I was a mere literature teacher.
+No scientist or geographer wanted to debate me on climate change, even though I was just a literature teacher.
+Not one.
+Well, you know, when everyone’s on a two-year contract…

 There was talk, though, I heard; word got around.
-But no one wanted to discuss the subject with me actually in the room.
 “Just don’t get him started,” was the general advice.
-I also become gradually aware of a subtle progressive ganging-up on me – as the only straight white male in my department, which consisted otherwise of women and one (extremely popular) gay man, I was the one getting stereotyped.
+I also become gradually aware of a subtle progressive ganging-up on me – as the only straight white male in the English department, which consisted otherwise of women younger than me and one extremely popular gay man, I was the one getting stereotyped.
 If I had such strange ‘right-wing’ beliefs about the effects of atmospheric carbon dioxide, who knows, perhaps I also had a hidden contempt for women and homosexuals.
-And if I was this wrong about environmental issues, it could be assumed that my views on everything else, from ways to structure a literature course to the application of marking criteria, were suspect.
+And if I was this wrong about environmental issues, it could be assumed that my views on everything else, from the application of marking criteria, to ways to structure a literature course, were suspect too.

-As we walked and talked, a girl came back from further ahead in the line and asked me, ‘Is it true you don’t believe in global warming?’
+As we walked and talked, a girl came back from further up the line and asked if she could ask me a question.
+“Is it true you don’t believe in global warming?“

-Children in IB (International Baccalaureate) international schools get indoctrinated into the global warming cult very young, and never, it would seem, meet anyone at all who disagrees – or have even heard that there are people who do – and this girl was curious about a new thing in her reality.
+Children in IB (International Baccalaureate) international schools get indoctrinated into the global warming cult very young, and never, it would seem, meet anyone at all who disagrees – or have even any inkling that there might be people who disagree – and the girl was curious about this strange new thing in her reality.
+I didn’t know this year-group at all since I was teaching only High School and Diploma level.

-So she walked along beside me, and I explained in simple terms about ice-cores and reverse correlations.
-How reconstructions of the past show temperatures rising and falling first, followed hundreds of years later by carbon dioxide levels, so the CO2 is the result not the cause.
+So she walked along beside me, and I explained in simple terms about the ice-cores — how temperatures rise or fall first, followed hundreds of years later by carbon dioxide levels going up or down.
+How CO2 is the result not the cause, and anyway it’s good.
 Plants build themselves from carbon dioxide, which is not a pollutant but the basis of all life.
-As the seas warm up, they emit carbon dioxide.
+As the seas warm up, they breath out carbon dioxide.
 Now more plants can grow, binding the carbon dioxide into living forms.
-With warmth and more food, life flourishes across the planet.
+With more warmth and more food, life flourishes across the planet.
 And that’s all that happens.

 When I’d finished, she smiled at me happily and said, ‘Thanks!’ before running forward to rejoin her friends and share the good news that the world was not ending.

 And then another kid came and asked me the same question, intrigued by this new thing in his world, and the same thing happened again.
 During the afternoon, one by one, at least half a dozen of these twelve-year-olds came to ask me ‘Is it true?
 I’ve heard you don’t believe in global warming?’ and all listened and then scampered off to tell their friends.
-None of them seemed upset to learn that everything they’d been told about this was wrong.
+None of them seemed upset to learn that everything they’d been told was wrong.
 They were just happy and relieved to be told it wasn’t true.
-One girl told me that her sister had been crying herself to sleep every night about the world coming to an end in 2012.
-She couldn’t wait to tell her about this, because her sister was mixing these two things together in her mind, the 2012 prophecy and all the depressing global warming stuff.
+One girl told me that her older sister had been crying herself to sleep every night about the world coming to an end in 2012.
+Something about a Mayan prophecy… She couldn’t wait to tell her about this, because her sister was mixing these two things together in her mind, the 2012 movie and all the scary global warming stuff.
 Each belief was reinforcing the other; she thought this would help.

-Imagine how it must feel as a child to be told over and over and over again that you’ve arrived too late and the party’s over.
+Imagine how it must feel as a child to be told over and over and over again that you’ve arrived in this world just in time for the end of it.
 All these kids had all been exposed to disturbing propaganda animations about humans being a disease on the earth, which was running a fever to get rid of us all, or websites where they could calculate their carbon footprint and work out the age at which they would have used up their share of the earth’s resources and should in all conscience kill themselves.
 Many had been profoundly affected.
 Now imagine how it feels to be told that it’s all nonsense.
 The cancer is gone, and you’re still here, a free expression of the will of this planet if you did but know it.

 So I made some kids feel better that day.
-They all seemed to believe me and to understand what I was saying, but how long it would have lasted I don’t know, before they were overwhelmed by the continuous propaganda they were subjected to every day at school and through the media.
-None of them were in my classes since I was teaching only the older classes that year.
+They all seemed to believe me and to understand what I was saying, but how long the effect would have lasted I don’t know, before they were overwhelmed by the continuous propaganda they were subjected to every day at school and through the media.
+But who knows?
+All you can do as a teacher is plant seeds.

 None of them asked me, ‘But why would they lie to us about this?’ — the question which makes many of their elders fall victim to the argument from ignorance.